chasekregor/Workouts_Classifier/README.md

 *	Checked all columns for missing values
 *	Filled in any missing values for average_heartrate, kilojoules, suffer_score, and average temp with the average of those columns
 *	Changed any blank values for average_cadence and average_watts to 0.
-*	Feature engineered various new features sorrounding dates (year, month, day of the week etc.)
+*	Feature engineered various new features sorrounding dates (year, month, day of the week etc.) and locations.
 *	Removed workout types I wasn't interested in classifying

 ## EDA